ethereumdegen/spirit_editor/README.md

 #### Coordinates

-Rotation is   EulerRot::YXZ  - pitch yaw roll.
+Rotation is   EulerRot::YXZ  - yaw pitch roll.
-ex: Typically, trees will only have a pitch rotation.
+ex: Typically, trees will only have a yaw rotation.